 If you go to an out-of-network pharmacy and try to use your membership card to fill a prescription, the pharmacy may not be able to submit the claim directly to us.
 When that happens, you will have to pay the full cost of your prescription.
 (We cover prescriptions filled at out-of-network pharmacies only in a few special situations.
 Please go to Chapter 5, Section 2.5 to learn more.)

-Save your receipt and send a copy to us when you ask us to pay you back for our share of the cost.
+Save your receipt and send a copy to us when you ask us to pay you back.